dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 # openHAB Java223 Scripting

-Write OpenHAB scripts in Java as a JSR223 language.
+Write openHAB scripts in Java as a JSR223 language.

 Features :

 - full JSR 223 support (use in files, in GUI, transformations, inline rule action, etc...)
-- auto injection of OpenHAB variable/preset for simplicity
+- auto injection of openHAB variable/preset for simplicity
 - library support for sharing code (.jar and .java)
 - rule annotations available in the helper library for creating rules the easiest way
 - helper library files auto generation for items, things, and actions, with strong typing and ease of use